codee-com/open-catalog/Checks/PWD005/README.md

 ensure that the copied array range includes those array positions accessed in the code.
 Otherwise, the result is undefined behavior, most likely causing invalid memory accesses and crashes.

-### Actions

-Update the copied array range to match the actual array usage in the code.

 ### Code example